jclapis/rp-pi-guide/Docker.md

 ### Choosing the ETH1 and ETH2 Client

-Start by running the normal Rocket Pool configuration process:
+Start by flagging the Rocket Pool CLI as executable and running the normal Rocket Pool configuration process:
 ```
+$ chmod +x ~/bin/rocketpool
 $ rocketpool service config
 ```